Audit: Unemployment fraud likely higher than $647 million

 OLYMPIA, Wash.
-(AP) - The amount of fraudulent payments of unemployment benefits distributed in Washington state during the height of the coronavirus pandemic was likely higher than the $647 million identified by by the Washington state Employment Security Department, according to a new set of reports released by the state auditor’s office Tuesday.
+(AP) - The amount of fraudulent payments of unemployment benefits distributed in Washington state during the height of the coronavirus pandemic was likely higher than the $647 million identified by the Washington state Employment Security Department, according to a new set of reports released by the state auditor’s office Tuesday.

-One of the reports said the ongoing notifications from Washingtonians that unemployment claims were filed with their stolen personal information “indicates the actual extent of misappropriation is greater than the Department has been able to capture so far.”
+One of the reports said the ongoing notifications from Washington residents that unemployment claims were filed with their stolen personal information “indicates the actual extent of misappropriation is greater than the Department has been able to capture so far.”

 Washington is among states across the nation that were hit with fraud during the pandemic.
-The auditor’s office indicated that the total amount in Washington state could exceed $1 billion, but said that number can’t be confirmed until ESD finishes working through questionable claims.
-In its written response to the reports, ESD said that the higher number “represents a gross mischaracterization of possible fraud loss.”
+The auditor’s office indicated that the total amount in Washington state could exceed $1 billion, but said that number can’t be confirmed until the department finishes working through questionable claims.
+In its written response to the reports, the department said that the higher number “represents a gross mischaracterization of possible fraud loss.”

 The agency wrote that the number “constitutes a population of claims flagged for review that are in no way connected to the novel imposter fraud attack last May.”

-ESD says it has recovered $370 million from the fraud that hit Washington state’s unemployment benefits as the coronavirus pandemic was growing.
+The department says it has recovered $370 million from the fraud that hit Washington state’s unemployment benefits as the coronavirus pandemic was growing.
 The audit reports released Tuesday were the latest in the ongoing investigation into the agency.

-The reports also showed that ESD has struggled to answer customer questions, investigate suspected fraud and retrieve data from its systems.
+The reports also showed that the department has struggled to answer customer questions, investigate suspected fraud and retrieve data from its systems.

 “There are fraud prevention techniques Washington’s program could have used to lessen the impact of these schemes, but the agency’s resources also were overcome by circumstances truly beyond its control,” State Auditor Pat McCarthy said in a statement.